andymasteroffish/plex_tools/README.md

 I made this to grab my playlists from Spotify and recreate them in my Plex library.

+This does not add music to your library.
+It only makes a playlist from the music you already have.

 ## Usage

 `python3 import_playlist.py -url PLEX_URL -t YOUR_TOKEN -i sample_playlist.txt -n 'My Good Tunes'`